jccsvq/mesomath/docs/source/tutorial.md

 <link rel="icon" type="image/svg" href="favicon.svg">

-# MesoMath as a command line Mesopotamian calculator
+# MesoMath ``v1.1.0`` Tutorial

 ![mesomath](mesomath.png)
-# Tutorial

 Jesús Cabrera ([jccsvq](https://jccsvq.github.io/))(*), 2025.

 >(*) At gmail.com

-# Introduction
+## Introduction

-MesoMath is a Python3 package intended for the arithmetic of natural sexagesimal numbers, mainly in their "floating" aspect (i.e., by removing all possible trailing sexagesimal zeros from the right), as performed by the Babylonian scribes and their apprentices in ancient times.
+MesoMath is a `Python3` package intended for the arithmetic of natural sexagesimal numbers, mainly in their "**floating**" aspect (i.e. eliminating all possible trailing sexagesimal zeros on the right, thus abstracting from the order of magnitude of the quantity expressed), as performed by the Babylonian scribes and their apprentices in ancient times.
 It also allows to deal with the basic aspects of metrology of the time.

 Inpired by the arithmetic and metrological parts of Baptiste Mélès' [MesoCalc](https://github.com/BapMel/mesocalc), it aims to bring this type of calculation to `Python` programming and to the command line as an efficient and versalite calculator.

-## Getting it
+### Getting it

 You can obtain the software from its [GitHub repository](https://github.com/jccsvq/mesomath).
 Click on the `<>Code` button and choose  `Download ZIP`.
 Unzip the downloaded archive to any directory of your choice (hereinafter referred to as the *installation directory*) and   `cd` to it, that's all.

-## Requirements
+### Requirements

-Obviously, a more or less modern version of `Python 3` must be installed on your system; other than that, nothing else, since MesoMath only uses Python standard modules: `math`, `itertools`, `argparse`, `os.path`, and `sqlite3`.
+Obviously, a more or less modern version of `Python 3` must be installed on your system; other than that, nothing else, since MesoMath only uses Python standard modules: `math`, `itertools`, `argparse`, `os.path`, `re` and `sqlite3`.

-## Installation
+### Installation

 None is required for casual use, simply work from the installation directory.
 So, if you decide to do without the application, you just have to delete that directory to get rid of all this stuff.
 To test the installation, open a terminal on the installation directory and run: